cling-com/cling-sync/README.md

 - An encrypted 32-byte **Key Encryption Key (KEK)** that is the root key used to derive all other _Data Encryption Keys (DEK)_.

+- A 32 byte **Block ID HMAC Key** that is used to sign the block id based on the content.

 - A 32 byte **User Key Salt** that is used in the Key Derivation Function (KDF) to derive an encryption key to encrypt/decrypt the KEK.